AnyHand: A Large-Scale Synthetic Dataset for RGB(-D) Hand Pose Estimation: Related works

-More recently, the dominant trend has been to scale both model capacity and training data using transformer backbones that have proven effective for full-body pose and mesh recovery~\cite{xu2022vitpose, lin2021end}.
-HandDiff\cite{cheng2024handdiff} explores a diffusion-based formulation that generates hand poses through iterative denoising.
-In contrast, HaMeR~\cite{pavlakos2024hamer} adopts a minimalist foundation-style design that fine-tunes a ViT backbone~\cite{xu2022vitpose} to directly regress MANO pose, shape, and camera pose from a single RGB image, trained on a mixed $\sim$2.7M-image corpus.
+More recently, the dominant trend has been to scale model capacity and training data with transformer backbones, following their success in body pose and mesh recovery~\cite{xu2022vitpose, lin2021end}.
+HandDiff~\cite{cheng2024handdiff} explores a diffusion-based formulation that generates hand poses through iterative denoising.
+In contrast, HaMeR~\cite{pavlakos2024hamer} adopts a minimalist foundation-style design that fine-tunes a ViT backbone~\cite{xu2022vitpose} to directly regress MANO pose, shape, and camera from a single RGB image, trained on a mixed $\sim$2.7M-image corpus.
 Hamba~\cite{dong2024hamba} replaces attention with a graph-guided Mamba~\cite{gu2024mamba} backbone to capture joint spatial relations.
 WiLoR~\cite{potamias2024wilor} further scales training to $\sim$4.2M RGB images with a coarse-to-fine refinement module, achieving state-of-the-art RGB performance.
-These works validate the effectiveness of transformer-based methods with relatively simple architectures when trained on diverse, large-scale data.
+These works show that simple architectures can achieve strong performance when trained with large and diverse data.

-However, purely RGB-based pipelines remain ill-posed in depth, leading to global translation and scale errors of the hand's 3D location even when the corresponding 2D projection looks well aligned.
-To leverage geometric cues when depth is available, prior work explored RGB-D formulations that regress from depth maps or multimodal inputs such as image-point-cloud hybrids~\cite{liu2023sa,ren2023ipnet}.
-As a recent representative, Keypoint-Fusion~\cite{liu2024keypoint} fuses RGB and depth features around hand keypoints to resolve RGB ambiguities.
-However, the scarcity of large-scale, well-aligned RGB-D datasets has limited these approaches to benchmark-specific training, hindering cross-dataset generalization.
-To address this limitation, we include depth in our synthetic data, enabling transformer-based models to utilize geometric cues while keeping strong data-driven generalization ability.
+However, RGB-based pipelines remain ill-posed in depth, leading to global translation and scale errors even when 2D projections seem well aligned.
+To exploit geometric cues when depth is available, prior work has explored RGB-D formulations that regress from depth maps or multimodal inputs such as image-point-cloud hybrids~\cite{liu2023sa,ren2023ipnet}.
+As a recent representative, Keypoint-Fusion~\cite{liu2024keypoint} fuses RGB and depth features around hand keypoints to reduce RGB ambiguity.
+Nevertheless, the lack of large-scale, aligned RGB-D datasets has limited these methods to benchmark-specific training, hindering cross-dataset generalization.
+To address this, we include aligned depth in our synthetic data, enabling transformer-based models to use geometric cues while retaining data-driven generalization.